 Walking the walls tops the list of what to do in Dubrovnik

-Built in 10th century and later modified, these walls – as high as 6 meters and up to 6 metres thick – provided a formidable defense against invaders.
-The walk is about 2 kilometres.
+Built in the 10th century and later modified, these walls – as high as 6 meters and up to 6 meters thick – provided a formidable defense against invaders.
+The walk is about 2 kilometers.
 Here you see the Lokrum island in the distance and the Revelin Fortress.
-And of course the old town spread out.
+And of course, the old town spread out.

 We were staying in the old town itself, so easy to get up early and not have to jostle with the crowds.
 It was sunny in the morning but the crowds were less than they would be in the evening.
 You come upon gems like these from the wall fortifications!

 This is a top shot of Buza Bar.
+It would make for a great location to spend your 21st birthday in Europe.
 With such a location, is it any wonder that its nearly impossible to get a table after 5 pm each evening.
 With a child in tow, we didn’t bother haggling for a table.
-The old town has a great vibe as the evening progresses and there are so many cafes / bars to have a good time.
+The old town has a great vibe as the evening progresses and there are so many cafes/bars to have a good time.

 So you go walk the walls of an old town expecting good views.
 And sometimes your high expectations get beaten!
 Despite it feeling like noon at 830 in the morning, walking the walls offered incredible panorama shots.